 Once consumers have access to convenient, time-saving technology – regardless of which industry introduced it – that offering becomes the new floor for all industries and companies.
 So, for instance, when a retail giant makes a process or transaction easier, consumers get accustomed to that experience and expect it in all of their mobile apps.
 The way money and commerce are moving, it’s obvious that it’s all digital.
-For many years, transactions on digital banking channels have eclipsed transaction counts in all other channels combined.… Read more
+For many years, transactions on digital banking channels have eclipsed transaction counts in all other channels combined.
+Without investing in digital, there is a very real risk of financial institutions being left behind, or worse, becoming extinct.… Read more

 Every credit union member starts out as a member in good standing.
 That’s just how it works.
 Fortunately, most of them remain members in good standing.
 But what about the ones who don’t?

 By chance or through their own mistakes, some members get into financial trouble.
 Nobody sets out to become a financial disaster; sometimes it just happens.
 Then, whether with shame or defiance, they leave the credit union and their credit union debts behind.